The best smart sensors can transform your home into a smart and intelligent hub to keep your home safe and functional whether you’re at home or not.

 There's more to the Fibaro Motion Sensor than that, though: it can automatically fire up your smart home lighting, or switch it down or off when it detects movement, and can also be set to switch lights on or off automatically by detecting the amount of ambient light in a room.

 You can also include it in any smart home 'scenes' you’ve created – so you could have it automatically set the lights to come on when at certain times or day or night, for example.
 The Fibaro Motion Sensor is available in two different versions – one for Z-Wave compatible systems (including Amazon Echo and Samsung SmartThings) and there's also a HomeKit version for Apple fans.

 It's also handy for keeping tabs on pets or elderly relatives who have a tendency to wander from home.
-If you're after one of the best smart home sensors of 2019, get this one down on your shortlist.
+If you're after one of the best smart home sensors of the year, get this one down on your shortlist.